Department of Labor Logo United States Department of Labor

 Occupation

-• Men accounted for 94 percent of the work-related fatalities in Pennsylvania, similar to the national share of 91 percent.
-(See table 4.)
-Transportation incidents made up 36 percent of the fatalities for men in Pennsylvania.
+• Males accounted for 89 percent of fatal workplace injuries in Pennsylvania, similar to the national share of 91 percent.

 Technical Note